-CTBC Holding continues relying on its sustainable practices, and aim to strengthen its financial structure and establish the most appropriate capital allocation in order to build long-term customer relations and a solid foundation for the future development of CTBC Holding.
-Below is a summary of the company's 2017 business plans:
+CTBC Holding will continue relying on its sustainable practices as it works to strengthen its financial structure and establish the most appropriate capital allocation.
+Realizing these goals will enable us to build long-term customer relations and a solid foundation for the future development of CTBC Holding.
+Below is a summary of our plans for 2017:

 (1) 2017 business plans

-- Target the international market and expand present in Asia.
+- Target the international market and expand our presence in Asia.

 - Reinforce corporate governance and manage brand value.

-- Integrate group resources and create the synergies of financial holding groups.
+- Integrate group resources and create synergies for the group.